teosuciu04/Math-App/README.md

 ## ✨ Key Features

-* **Customizable Quizzes:** Users can dynamically generate tests by selecting specific target chapters.
-Tests can be configured to contain 10, 20, or 40 questions, or scale up to include the total number of questions for each chapter for a comprehensive exam.
+* **Customizable Quizzes:** Build targeted math theory tests by selecting specific chapters.
+Choose lengths of 10, 20, or 40 questions, or tackle a comprehensive review using every question in a chapter.
+* **Progress Tracking:** Monitor your learning journey through a detailed dashboard that tracks your Overall Grade, Core Subjects (Algebra & Geometry), and individual Chapter mastery.
-* **Instant Grading & Feedback:** Automatically calculates and displays the user's grade immediately upon completing a test session.
+* **Instant Grading:** Get immediate feedback and score calculations the moment you finish a test session.
-* **Granular Progress Tracking:** A dedicated dashboard allows users to visualize their learning journey.
-Progress is tracked and segmented by:
-    * Overall Grade
-    * Core Subjects (Algebra vs. Geometry)
-    * Individual Chapter mastery
-* **Secure Authentication:** Protected user accounts, login flows, and cloud-synced data storage.
+* **Secure Authentication:** Safe user accounts, logins, and cloud-synced data powered by Supabase.

 ## 🛠️ Tech Stack